subvisual/firestarter/README.md

 License
 -------

-Firestarter is Â© 2014 GB-Software As A Service, Lda.
+Firestarter is © 2014 GB-Software As A Service, Lda.
 It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.